 - There is other kind of Transport agents conflict – sometimes there is some kind of conflict between agents of Transport Service.
 To exclude this scenario we recommend to disable all other agents leaving only our agent enabled and trying to start the service.
 If the service starts try enabling other agents and see at which point the service fails to start to identify the conflict.
-On MS Technet you can find out how to disable or enable Transport agent.
+On Microsoft's websites you can find out how to disable or enable Transport agent.

 - Installation of the software is corrupted – remove the program completely and install from scratch.